ocaml-sf/learn-ocaml/docs/howto-classify-students-answers.md

 1. Go to the teaching tab in the LearnOCaml Web UI (needs a teacher token).

-2. Middle-click on the exercise `x` in the list of exercises.
+2. Hold Ctrl (on macOS: Hold ⌘) and left click on the exercise `x` in the list of exercises.

 3. Enter `foo` in the dialog box.